 Pleached trees and very tall plants (over 2.25m), which cannot be transported on standard pallet lorries, have to be delivered on a dedicated haulage lorry.
 As we require a minimum order of 5 trees, this means the delivery cost is free.
 However as previously said, if you would like to order below 5, then please do not hesitate to contact us and we can discuss alternative prices.

 Please be aware that the dedicated haulage lorries are large articulated lorries, therefore it is essential that delivery access is available for this size and type of vehicle at the delivery address.
+We cannot guarantee the time of delivery and so we advise that if using machinery that it is booked for a full day.
 If a vehicle of this size cannot access your property, please call the team on 01257 265 232 to discuss bespoke options for delivery.

 The planting distance of pleached trees will depend on various factors, including species and the final desired effect.
 The trees can be planted so that each screen is just touching for immediate effect, although it would be advisable to leave at least a few feet to allow for growth.
 This distance of planting will give a deep bushy screen.
 Depending on patience (and budget) the trees can be planted with up to 10-12 feet between the widest parts of the screens.
 Over time these branches will grow out to meet one-another creating a slightly more narrow screening effect.